 There were many miracles in the life of the Prophet Muhammad (PBUH).
 Some of them enabled him to keep providing food and water for his companions, while others include the splitting of the moon.
 However, one of the greatest miracles Allah blessed His messenger with, was the night journey.

-This event took place during the phase of prophethood, before the Muslims’ migration to Madinah.
-During the night journey, the Prophet (PBUH) was taken from Masjid al-Haram in Makka to Masjid al-Aqsa in Jerusalem, then to the heavens—where he met some prophets and spoke to Allah—and back to his abode in Makkah.
+This event occurred before the Muslims migrated to Madinah.
+During the night journey, the Prophet (PBUH) traveled from Masjid al-Haram in Makkah to Masjid al-Aqsa in Jerusalem, ascended to the heavens to meet other prophets and speak with Allah, and then returned to Makkah.

 The story of what happened during the night journey is contained in the Quran.
 The events are further elaborated on in detail in the Sunnah of the Prophet (PBUH).